 The ocean means life, the ocean produces oxygen for us and cools down the earth.
 As such, the ocean is crucial in making the earth livable for us, human beings.
 At the same time, the ocean houses a marvelous world of sea creatures, from coral to fish off all kinds and colors.

-The ocean means life, yet we are killing it with global warming, which results in ocean acidification and coral bleaching, and pollution.
-The ocean means peace, but at the moment it looks like a warzone.
+The ocean means life, yet we are killing the oceans with global warming, which results in ocean acidification and coral bleaching, and with pollution.
+The ocean means peace, but nowadays it looks like a warzone.
 The entire ecosystem is at the brink of a collapse.
 Coral is dying so fast it cannot recuperate naturally anymore; in the best-case scenario we could save less than 10% of the world’s coral.
 Less than 10%.
-If one would tell you, your surviving chances of an illness are less than 10%, you would take a gasp and do whatever you could to get the most out of that 10%.
+If one would tell you, your survival chances of an illness are less than 10%, you would take a gasp and do whatever you could to get the most out of that 10%, wouldn’t you?
 Why don’t we do the same for the oceans?

 (The impressive Bay in El Nido, Philippines)